 We were delighted that Ofsted judged our school to be ‘Outstanding’ in October 2008 but that was just the beginning of our journey.
 Since that moment in time, we have continued to look for ways to improve our performance and ensure that we continue to meet the high standards that enabled us to gain our ‘Outstanding’ Ofsted judgment and therefore provide our children with the best education possible.

 Every year Ofsted undertake a risk review of the school to ensure that children's outcomes remain high, the leadership continues to be strong, and there are no safeguarding issues and no complaints.

 Internal Monitoring of Performance

-During the school year we are continually monitoring children’s progress and attainment to ensure that planning and interventions enable all children to make good progress.
-The Senior Leadership team and Subject leaders are observing and monitoring teaching and learning to ensure that the education provided to the children is of a high standard.
+During the school year, we continually monitor children’s progress and attainment to ensure that planning and interventions enable all children to make good progress.
+The Senior Leadership Team and Subject leaders are observing and monitoring teaching and learning to ensure that the education provided to the children is of a high standard.
 There are regular discussions with children about their learning and the children’s books are scrutinized to ensure that a high standard is achieved.
 The school governors receive regular reports from the school team and visit the school regularly to validate reports.
 We listen to parents, children and staff through our questionnaires and are always looking for ways to improve our service.